pcanas/chicago-oejp/index.md

 </div>
 <div style="clear: both;"> </div>

-Here we don’t see any great similarities either.
+Here we don’t see any great similarities to part 1 either.
 You can find “droppings” in the small business cloud, but otherwise it is hard to distinguish any similarities.
+We see connections to the violation 21 for chains, with sandwiches being the top word.
+Also, for small businesses, we can see that the labeling corresponding to violation 23.

+Here, we conclude that you'll maybe eat a sandwich which has not been overseen by a certified food manager, but you will not be poisoned by some toxic item or eat a refrigerated sandwich which date is due.

-From these results, we conclude that there must be different factors at play making high income areas and restaurant chains safer.
+All in all, we conclude that there must be different factors at play making high income areas and restaurant chains safer.
+We also have an answer to the question.
+Chicago, your food is mostly safe, especially if you eat at an McDonalds in the city center.